opensourceryclub/cppworkshop/README.md

 ``dog::dog`` is saying "in the dog class, we're talking about the dog constructor."
 This is then followed by the arguments.
-Watch out, the arguments have to exactly like the ones in the header file, or it will cause errors on compilation.
+Watch out, the arguments have to be exactly like the ones in the header file, or it will cause errors on compilation.
 Now lets implement the getters.

 ```cpp
 string dog::getName(){